Programming-Notes-all-languages/CPP-Notes/README.md

 ## Comments
 <ul>
   <li>
-    <a><em>Comments</em> are notes created by the programmer that are included within the program.
+    <a><span style="color:maroon"><em>Comments</em></span> are notes created by the programmer that are included within the program.
 The compiler ignores these comments and are only there for the programmer's use</a>
   </li>
   <li>
     <a>In C++ there are two styles of comments:</a>
     <ul>
       <li>
-        <a><em>Single-line comments</em>: are denoted with the double forward slash characters, //, and tell the compiler to ignore all code from the two forward slashes to end of the line of code</a>
+        <a><span style="color:maroon"><em>Single-line comments</em></span>: are denoted with the double forward slash characters, //, and tell the compiler to ignore all code from the two forward slashes to end of the line of code</a>
       </li>
       <details>
       <summary>Example Program</summary>